nancyc0337/sep10-freedom-project/blog/entry03.md

 The 1st skill I learned during this process is **Organization**.

+During the process of part A, part B, Freedom Project Content, we organized our notes by using bullet points.

 2) Creativity

 The 2nd skill I learned during this process is **Creativity**.

 For Part B, we have to create ideas of our topic technologies that could be invented in the future.
-I used my creativity to think of 2 music tecnologies that could be invented in the future.
+I used my creativity to think of 2 music technologies that could be invented in the future.

 1) AI Music Trainer